Dane County Executive Parisi talks COVID-19 response

 “It’s interesting.
 None of us expected to be living through a pandemic,” said Parisi.
 “A lot of the lessons we learned from those events do apply.
 It’s just a longer horizon.”

 One thing that’s become apparent to Parisi is that the county as a whole is “very capable” of dealing with the coronavirus.
-In getting through past challenges, the county has forged relationships with a host of community providers, and the cooperation between such entities “really helped us spring into action,” said Parisa,
+In getting through past challenges, the county has forged relationships with a host of community providers, and the cooperation between such entities “really helped us spring into action,” Parisi said.

 Parisi acknowledges that many in the county are hurting and are frustrated with how long it’s taking to reopen everything.
 He said approximately 30,000 Dane County residents have applied for unemployment.